drewdr16/test-assistant-repo/README.md

 ```
     cd test-assistant-repo
 ```
-After this you can run different commands.
+After this, you can run different commands.

 ### 4. Install dependencies:
 To ensure there is no error when making the react app, you should install first the dependencies.
 As this includes the dependencies required to create and run a react application.
 With that, type in: